Vyral/nate-martinez-recruiting/_posts/2024-11-11-how-do-i-set-up-my-crm-to-manage-my-contacts.md

 hidden: false
 excerpt: >-
   Setting up a CRM can be confusing, but it doesn’t have to be.
 Today I’ll go over tags, tracking heat, and getting leads started in your pipeline.
-Setting up a CRM can be confusing, but it doesn’t have to be.
-Today I’ll go over tags, tracking heat, and getting leads started in your pipeline.
 enclosure: >-
   Setting up a CRM can be confusing, but it doesn’t have to be.
 Today I’ll go over tags, tracking heat, and getting leads started in your pipeline.
 pullquote: In my experience, you can’t create too many tags.
 enclosure_type: video/mp4
 enclosure_time: